 Aurora Mobile Integrates ChatGPT into JPush to Launch AI Creation Tool

-/EIN News/ -- SHENZHEN, China, Feb.
-08, 2023 (GLOBE NEWSWIRE) -- Aurora Mobile Limited (NASDAQ: JG) (“Aurora Mobile” or the “Company”), a leading provider of customer engagement and marketing technology services in China, today announced that it will utilize ChatGPT’s technology to enhance JPush, its push notification solution.
+SHENZHEN, China, Feb.
+08, 2023 (GLOBE NEWSWIRE) -- Aurora Mobile Limited JG ("Aurora Mobile" or the "Company"), a leading provider of customer engagement and marketing technology services in China, today announced that it will utilize ChatGPT's technology to enhance JPush, its push notification solution.

 For a long time, a critical concern of developers has been how to attract users' attention through high-quality push copywriting and improve message click-through rates and user conversion.
 The AI creation tool resulting from the integration of ChatGPT into JPush delivers a powerful solution.
 Using this tool, developers can quickly generate personalized intelligent push copywriting with high click-through rates and high conversion, effectively improving the efficiency of user reach and engagement.